 Qualifying employment is work that is wholly of a legal nature.
 You must be undertaking work that is qualifying employment for at least 20 hours per week.

-- 1 year must be served as a Graduate member of CILEx.
+- 1 year must be served as an Advanced Paralegal member of CILEX.

 - The 2 years immediately before you apply for Fellowship must be served consecutively.